laanwj/laanwj.github.io/_posts/2016-09-04-blatsting-command-and-control.md

 Unfortunately this does have a ≈4% false positive rate.
 This much higher than expected with a 8+4 byte input and 4 byte output, it turns out that for this hash function the coverage of the output space for the same input with different keys is really small.
 E.g. for the same 8 byte arg1, trying all 2^32 arg2 possibilities will result in only 65495 different outputs.
 Due to (nearly) XORing them together the effect of both halves of `arg2` is very closely correlated: there is effectively only a 16 bit key space.

 That's a bit disappointing, but by looking at the sizes of the packets as well as the checksum, the false-positive rate could be brought down.
+Or maybe by correlating multiple packets.

 None of this helps to decrypt the packets, only detect them; as said before the key for RC6-OFB is distinct from the checksum key.
 The crypto key can only be extracted from the implant itself (safest way would be to dump kernel memory).
 Even though there are session keys, these do not offer any forward secrecy, so once this key is available all prior traffic can be decrypted.